 - A VHF radio.
 Don’t trust your cell phone with the important job of keeping you safe out on the open water.
-Cell phone signals can go in or out, and the help you need to call is likely to be the boat closest to you, not somebody you have in your cell phone.
+Cell phone signals can go in or out on deck, and the help you need to call is likely to be the boat closest to you, not somebody you have in your cell phone.

 - At least two engines.
-You probably only need to run one motor at a time to accomplish your fishing goals, so it can be hard to take on the burden of an extra motor no, but at least two motors are essential in case one of them has an issue.
+You probably only need to run one outboard motor at a time to accomplish your fishing goals without losing stability, so it can be hard to take on the burden of an extra motor no, but at least two motors are essential in case one of them has an issue.

 - GPS or at least a compass.
-Most modern boats have both a compass and GPS, but you’ll want at least the compass at a bare minimum.
+Most new boats have both a compass and GPS in their center console or cockpit, but you’ll want at least the compass at a bare minimum.
 Every boat that has a GPS should also have a compass.
 The last thing that you need is to get disoriented offshore and have trouble finding your way back.

 - Life jackets.
 It doesn’t matter how well you can swim, a life jacket is an essential safety tool if you find yourself adrift on the ocean.